cloudxaas/.github/profile/README.md

 We believe that this mission is too important to ignore, and that we have a responsibility to use our expertise and resources to create a framework that will protect our industry and our world.
 We are calling on the world's best programmer to join us in this mission, and to lend their talent and expertise to the creation of a framework that will make a real difference in the safety and security of our industry.

 Join us on CloudXaaS, and let's work together to create a bulletproof framework for programming in aerospace military grade software and for artificial intelligence that sets the standard for coding excellence and highest security in code.

+Though mainly in the language of golang, c, rust, c++ and javascript, our coding repository is not limited to programming language.

+Anything that is mission critical for use in aerospace military software can be used here as well.